There are nearly 10,000 road signs around Redwood County, and Mark Guetter of the county highway department is the man who takes care of them.

 Strictly speaking, the various townships are responsible for many of their own signs, but the county helps out most of the time.

-Page 2 of 2 - Each city is responsible for its own signs within city limits, for the most part.
+Each city is responsible for its own signs within city limits, for the most part.

 However, when a county road crosses into a town, Guetter is responsible for those signs, too.